 Helen Mirren and Mark Strong lead a modern, English-language version of Sophocles' tragedy, as re-imagined by visionary theatre-maker Robert Icke.
-The Daily Mail reports that the show will open some time in autumn 2020, with the theatre and dates still to be confirmed.
+Having been postponed from 2020, the show is expected to open some time in 2021, with the theatre and dates still to be confirmed.

 Helen Mirren needs no introduction.
 One of the few actors to hold the rare triumvirate of Oscar, Olivier and Tony awards, she also counts Dame Commander of the Order of the British Empire and a Hollywood Walk of Fame star among her accolades.
 Mirren was last on stage in 2013, playing the Queen in Peter Morgan's The Audience, so it's a rare and exciting occurrence to see her returning to tread the boards.